 An hour after eating, we went swimming.
 I can walk in water.
 Not on it, but in it.
 And so, I paced the pool while Dad and then Sarge did laps.
 I used to swim really well and then I stopped, and these days I’m never far from the edge.
 This time, I blamed it on the kids’ party in the next lane.
 The water was really warm, and I didn’t want to think about why.

 I scraped my feet on the way back into the chair.
 But I had to get off the floor.

 Later, in Dad’s bathroom, I’m sitting in the shower, hoping I’ve air-dried enough not to slip on the floor while I transfer to my chair, parked at an actually jaunty angle, waiting for my less jaunty, more nervous ass on the seat.
 I don’t know the angles of this bathroom, how many steps and swings and pivots it takes to get from A to B and back.
 But the thing is I’ve thought about too much.
 I’ve thought about falling.
 And I can’t move.
 So.
 I wait.
 For half an hour.

 ‘Fuck it,’ I said.
 And I kind of launch myself from one seat to another.
 I got in, so I got out.

-The next day, with the help of these guys, I got to launch arrows into a target.
+The next day, with the help of these guys (who have since moved from their original location), I got to launch arrows into a target.
 No, the target wasn’t Sarge.

 They might have moved the target closer.
 And then I shot over it.